Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 Sadly, it’s much easier to make a decent living by working for companies that harm the planet or fuel inequality than it is trying to contribute to a better world.
 It’s especially hard to make events financially inclusive without sacrificing myself in the process.
 Many facilitators either rely on other income streams or stop facilitating after a few years, when they realize the prices they offered just weren’t sustainable for themselves.

 When event prices do work for a facilitator in the long term, these events are often judged as expensive and 'commercial'—even when things are often still not great for the facilitator.
-I'd like to show how I've calculated the ticket prices for this event, so you can get a sense of how this works from 'my side'.
+I like to reveal how I've calculated the prices, so you can get a sense of how this works from 'my side'.

 The price calculation: